xTerrene/Eos/Docs.md

 > Persistent toggle.
 Pressing B will toggle on/off.

 A standard ESP, showing the health and location of those around you.
-Will be disabled if Detailed ESP is turned on while it's active.
+Will be disabled if Detailed ESP is turned on while it's active. <!--The render distance of the text for the ESP can be changed or disabled with `;desp` (see [The Commands](/Docs.md#The_Commands)).-->

 ## Detailed ESP.

 > Gold.
 Persistent toggle.
 Pressing M will toggle on/off.

 A detailed ESP, showing the health, Stamina, Mana, and location of those around you.
-Will be disabled if ESP is turned on while it's active.
-The render distance of the text for the ESP can be changed or disabled with `;desp` (see [The Commands](/Docs.md#The_Commands)).
+Will be disabled if ESP is turned on while it's active. <!--The render distance of the text for the ESP can be changed or disabled with `;desp` (see [The Commands](/Docs.md#The_Commands)).-->

 # The Commands